 Watersports is an attractive prospect for tourists visiting India, and incidentally, Kerala is a favored destination for water-based activities.
 You might have thought that Kerala is all about backwaters, waterfalls, hill stations, and forests, but that’s not all.
 There are a number of water-based activities that you can enjoy while at Kerala.
-Check out 7 of them.
+Check out 7 water Sports in Kerala.

 Enjoy the best views of Kerala when you go kayaking.
 It provides you with wholesome fun, where you have the control in your own hands, while you paddle away taking in the views and the beauty of what nature has to provide.
 Make this water sport one of the highlights of your Kerala visit, and you will definitely have one of the best vacations of a lifetime.
 There are kayaking options in Aleppey, Kasargode, Kollam and Nileshwaram.
-You can paddle through the backwaters, and observe the local folk, watch the flora and fauna, and even capture a beautiful sky in your camera.
+You can paddle through the backwaters, and observe the local folk, watch the flora and fauna, and even capture a beautiful sky in your camera during this water Sports in Kerala

 3. Scuba Diving